SenanS/Smart-Screen-Lock-System/README.md

 # Smart-Screen-Lock-System
-## A complex project involving two Arduino Unos, one Arduino Nano and a Raspberry Pi.<br/> Consisting of three modules:
+### A complex project involving two Arduino Unos, one Arduino Nano and a Raspberry Pi.<br/> Consisting of three modules:
 * The RFID Communications Node.
 * The Display Node.
 * The Locking Node.

+##The objective is to create a smart screen system which monitors my door security & shows me information of interest

 ## [RFID](https://github.com/SenanS/Smart-Screen-Lock-System/tree/main/RFID_reader)  & [Communications](https://github.com/SenanS/Smart-Screen-Lock-System/tree/main/Master_Radio) Node
 An Arduino Uno read and authenticated RFID signals.
 The results were communicated to the Arduino Nano, which used a radio module to send the results to the Raspberry Pi.
 The second Arduino also controlled LED authentication indicators.